primeroz/prompts/experiments/travel-planner/long-multi-country.md

   - Air quality and safety concerns
 - Suggest an ideal duration of stay for each country based on attractions, cultural events, and local experiences tailored to the input interests.
 - Provide a concise overview of key places to visit, activities to engage in, and cultural significance or uniqueness in each country.
+- Consider the mode of transport (e.g., flight, train, car, bus) for traveling between countries and how this impacts the itinerary.

 # Restrictions